project /n/ a collaborative enterprise:

-Belying its seemingly generic status, the word ‘project’ has two important definitions: As a noun it describes a collaborative enterprise, an umbrella under which shared goals converge into concrete manifestation.
+Belying its seemingly generic status, the word ‘project’ has two important definitions: As a noun it describes a collaborative enterprise, an umbrella under which shared goals converge into concrete realization.
 It implies that ideas have been tested along the way and that the enriched communication between participants has created a result where the sum is much greater than its parts.

 As a verb, ‘project’ is an emboldened look into the future.
 But its very nature of forecasting is based on ‘intelligent risk,’ a careful analysis of the past and present to generate the future.
 Therefore, to project is one of the greatest tasks of the architect in that it is literally drawing the detailed blueprints for a situation that has yet to materialize.